joel0611/employee-analytics/project_report.md

 ### 8.5 Employees Tab
 - Card grid of all valid employees with avatar initials, designation chip, YoE badge
 - Real-time search by name or Employee ID
+- Radar chart with designation-skill distribution
+- Sorting based on AI readiness score and designation
 - Click-to-open employee detail modal with:
   - Personal and professional summary
   - Readiness Score (0–100) with colour-coded bar